ocupop/4p-website/src/_posts/2023-02-27-5-things-you-need-to-know-about-black-garlic.md

 tags:
 published: true
 ---
-4P Foods is very excited to offer black garlic from [Farmer D](https://www.futurapromo.com/farmer-d/)!
+4P Foods is very excited to offer black garlic from [Farmer D](https://www.farmer-d.com/){: target="_blank" rel="noopener"}!
 This unique product is delicious and very time intensive to make.

 # **\#1 Black garlic is made from regular ol’ garlic.**